brimdata/zed/docs/commands/zed.md

 zed auth login|logout|method|verify
 ```
 Access to a Zed lake can be secured with [Auth0 authentication](https://auth0.com/).
-Please reach out to us on our [Brim community Slack](https://www.brimdata.io/join-slack/)
+Please reach out to us on our [community Slack](https://www.brimdata.io/join-slack/)
 if you'd like help setting this up and trying it out.

 ### 2.2 Branch